open/close all folders

 - Locked up in a stasis tank since she was eight, held in for six days without life support before her body finally succumbed, but even then, no death, psychic attacks or even nuclear explosions will stop her taking revenge on Armacham and the world.

 - Does Not Like Shoes: Alma is barefoot in her child form, even in flashbacks of her past life.
-Complete with Footprints of Muck.
+As they often show her in her grass-grounded Happy Place, it isn't too weird for her to go shoeless.
+When she appears as a ghost, however, the trait is completed with Footprints of Muck to make a point in creepyness.

 - Eldritch Abomination: She is horrifically powerful, can turn people Ax-Crazy and make them worship her as a god, as the cultists can dictate in F 3 AR.
 She can spawn various other abominations too through the Almaverse.